A designer knows he has achieved perfection not when there is

 nothing left to add, but when there is nothing left to take away.

 ~Antoine de Saint-Exupery

 Newcastle Boxers is a small program, and as such we don't have many litters per year.
-Our goal is to produce Boxers of sound temperament and good health, combining strength and elegance, style and substance to exemplify the Breed Standard.
+Our goal is to produce Boxers of sound temperament and good health, combining strength and elegance, style and substance to exemplify the Breed Standard and contribute to the future of the breed.
 In essence, our puppies are bred and raised as though we were keeping them all for ourselves; we strive to produce and raise Boxers that we would be happy to have in our home.

 Our puppies are raised in the busiest area of our home, allowed to interact with our other dogs from an early age, and are exposed to a wide variety of sights, sounds, smells, and people when young.
-We follow the US Military's "BioSensor" program of early neurological stimulation and the Rule of Sevens with our puppies.
+We follow the US Military's "BioSensor" program of early neurological stimulation and the Rule of Sevens with our puppies, along with providing numerous other socialization and enrichment opportunities.
 In this way we can ensure that we have done our absolute best to raise properly socialized puppies with the sound temperaments that are a trademark of our breed.